shauryaps11/Airline-Assistance-AI/README.md

 # Airline-Assistance-AI
-Project 2: Multi-modal customer support agent for an airline with UI and function-calling.
+Multi-modal customer support agent for an airline with UI and function-calling.